andlo779/concrete/README.md

 ## Backlog
 Official backlog can be found in [GitHub Projects](https://github.com/users/andlo779/projects/2/views/2)

-## Issue reporting
+### Issue reporting
 Everyone can create new issues in the repository, please add you conceerns or ideas and we will respond to you as sson as we can.
+Every excepted reported issue will be aaded to the project backlog.

 ## Author
 [Andreas Lord](mailto:andlo779@gmail.com)